 The Public Safety Department provides law enforcement, security, emergency services, medical services, safety escorts, fire safety detection, parking enforcement and crime prevention initiatives for all property owned by the College, 24 hours a day, seven days a week.
-The Public Safety Department continues to follow best practices and is a fully accredited police department through the Massachusetts Police Accreditation Commission.
+The Public Safety Department continues to follow best practices and is a fully accredited police department through the MassachusettsPolice Accreditation Commission.

 The department is dedicated to creating an inclusive environment in which students, staff, faculty, and visitors feel they are treated fairly and with respect.
-The department focuses efforts on a team buildingapproach with community members and groups to focus on resiliency, overall wellness, and safety of the community.
-Annually, the department recognizes numerous strategic goals for the department and the College including:
+The department focuses efforts on a team building approach with community members and groups to focus on resiliency, overall wellness, problem solving and solution building and safety of the community.
+Annually, the department recognizes numerous strategic goals for the department andthe College including:

-- Further development and implementation of the Olin College Emergency Preparedness Planwith a focus on training and exercise. - Assessing the utilization and integration of technology and safety throughout campus. - Focusing on the integration of Diversity, Equity and Inclusion through community engagement and in all aspects and functions of the department.
+- Further development and implementation of the Olin College Emergency Preparedness Planwith a focus on training and exercise and expanding both internal and external partnerships. - Assessing the utilization and integration of security technology and safety throughout campus.

+Focusing on the integration of Diversity, Equity, Inclusion and belonging through community engagement and in all aspects and functions of the department.